zeintaha/zeintaha.github.io/_posts/2019-02-21-GMD1_FirstAssignment_week8_BasicKnowledge.md

 In week 8, we started implementing the game even more.
 Mihai added Icy material as physical material to the ball and table.
 Created and implemented launcher and the launcher’s trigger.
-Imported audio assets from Assets store and Added PowerSlider Canvas
+Imported audio assets from Assets store and Added PowerSlider Canvas.

 Here is the code for it:
 using System.Collections;